BrandonVP/TFTLCD/README.md

 # TFTLCD
-Simple Arduino TFT App framework.
-Should work on Mega2560 or Due.
+Simple Arduino TFT App framework for the Mega2560 or Due.

+Non-blocking code design that allows for multiple pages and background running processes.